In this article, we profile the 10 best university jazz programs of 2022.

 Undergraduate Tuition: $13,249

 The Herb Alpert School of Music at UCLA offers bachelor’s degrees in global jazz studies designed for students seeking careers as jazz performers, jazz scholars, producers, and teachers.
 The school’s 14% acceptance rate means competition for admission is fierce.
 But once accepted, students take courses that explore topics like the history and culture of jazz, improvisation, musical structure and instrumentation, and studio instruction.
 The program also offers a range of opportunities for students to engage with visiting artists and faculty and participate in masterclasses with jazz greats like Billy Childs, Danilo Perez, and Vijay Iyer.
 UCLA ranks with U.S. News and World Report as the 20th best national university and 29th most innovative school in the country.

 Acceptance Rate: 9%

 Northwestern University’s Bienen School of Music offers a bachelor’s of music with jazz studies emphasis.
-This program is designed to prepare students to enter graduate jazz programs or work as professional musicians.
-Students have access to the rigorous coursework offered in and out of the music program, as well as performance opportunities in the thriving Chicago area jazz scene.
-The admission process to the highly selective program includes a complete application, academic and music teacher recommendations, standardized test scores, and a music audition and/or portfolio material, depending on the program.
-Northwestern ranks among the top national universities in the country.
-In fact, U.S. News and World Report ranks the institution #9 in best national institutions and #15 in best value schools.
+This highly selective program is designed to prepare students to enter graduate jazz programs or work as professional musicians.
+Students gain insight into the performance world through rigorous coursework offered in and out of the music program.
+Chicago’s thriving jazz scene gives way to many opportunities.
+Admission to Northwestern is highly selective.
+Admission to the jazz program requires completion of an application, academic and music teacher recommendations, standardized test scores, and a music audition and/or portfolio material, depending on the program.
+Northwestern ranks with all major publications.
+In fact, recent rankings with U.S. News and World Report include #9 in best national universities.

 #1 – Columbia University